-An FWRI biologist searchesthe
+An FWRI biologist searches for bay scallops.

 3) Resilience: Even healthy scallop populations fluctuate in abundance from year to year, but a healthy population should recover from a low point within one or two years.

-A diver cleaning scallops in a
+A diver counting scallops

 planted in a cage.

 Previous bay scallop restoration efforts included two projects along Florida’s west coast.
 From 1997 to 2002, researchers targeted scallop populations between the Anclote River in north Pinellas County and Crystal River in Citrus County.
 In another project from 2002 to 2005, they continued targeting scallops in the nearshore waters between the two rivers while adding restoration efforts in Tampa and Sarasota bays.

 In each project, researchers used juvenile bay scallops raised by a University of South Florida hatchery or by Bay Shellfish, Inc. They planted the scallops in wire cages anchored to the seafloor.
 Scientists then monitored the scallops monthly and recorded growth, death and reproduction.

 Because of the amount of labor and high costs associated with wire-cage restoration, FWRI scientists shifted to a more low-maintenance method – larval releases.
 Since 2005, restoration programs have relied on an aquaculture facility in Palmetto, Florida to spawn and raise scallops through their early developmental stages.
 Within 10 to 14 days, they reach the pediveliger stage – the point at which scallop larvae are ready to settle out of the water and attach to seagrass blades.